The five-color hypercube Adinkra and the Jacobian of a generalized Fermat curve: Combinatorics

+To convert our cell complex to a triangular mesh, we must triangulate the 2-cells.
+To do so, we use the height function on the Adinkra.
+Each of the $(j, j+1)$ 4-cycles $C$ in the Adinkra is either a {\it diamond} (if $|\{h(v) \mid v \in C\}|=3$) or a bow tie (if $|\{h(v) \mid v \in C\}|=2$)).

 In the case of a diamond, we triangulate by adding an edge that connects the maximum vertex and minimum vertex in the cycle.
 For each bow-tie cycle, we add a new vertex adjacent to all 4 vertices in the cycle, with height equal to the average of the heights of these vertices.
 (See Figure \ref{fig:triangulate}).
 In such a case, let $f_{j,j+1}(v)$ denote the face center in the $(j,j+1)$-colored 4-cycle adjacent to $v$.
+The 2-simplices resulting from our triangulation inherit an orientation from the orientation on the initial cell complex.